rongmon/rbcodes/README.md

 # rbcodes
-This is a public release of my python codes
+This is a public release of python codes commonly used for astrophysical reserach by Rongmon Bordoloi.
+This package is constantly under development and will be periodically updated.

 Add this folder to your pythonpath and you are good to go.

 Dependencies:  astropy, lmfit, scipy, numpy, matplotlib, linetools